apigee/ansible-opdk-accelerator/README-ansible-inventory.md

 require that you provide the IP address of the nodes you are using in the group that is named after the role that the node will fulfill.
 The following sections describe how a 10 node planet would be configured.

-## AIO Inventory Template
-The AIO is the only configuration that describes a 1 node planet.
-Other than updating the IP address of the target node the template can be used as is.
-The following description is meaningful for topologies beyond an AIO single node planet.

 ## Inventory Semantic Model Description
 Apigee components must be installed on servers that fulfill a specific role in the topology of Apigee Edge Private Cloud.
 These roles align with the installation profiles described in